ShorelineCrypto/shoreline_tradingbot/README.md

 ### NewEnglandcoin (NENG) will be Tested

-While the tradingbot is expected to work on all coins listed at ShorelineCrypto exchange, only NewEnglandcoin (NENG) on NENG/DOGE pair will be fully tested by dev.
+While the tradingbot is expected to work on all coins listed at ShorelineCrypto exchange, only NewEnglandcoin (NENG) on NENG/DOGE pair and Marinecoin (MTC) on MTC/DOGE pair were fully tested by dev on all three strategies.

 ## Windows 10